The previous chapter may be found here.

 06.189N 106 17.499W

-In the first frame, we see the escarpment to the north, with the Tusas Mountains in the background.
+To the left, we look north along an escarpment, with the Tusas Mountains in the background.
 The escarpment itself is not a fault escarpment, or at least no evidence of a controlling fault has been found; the faults here tend to be down to the west anyway.
 This is an erosional scarp, formed because hard Lobato Mesa basalts rest on very soft sediments of the Ojo Caliente Member, Tesuque Formation, Santa Fe Group.

-In the second and third frames, one sees Chama-El Rio Member, Tesuque Formation, in the valley floor, with a prominent ash bed.
+To the northeast, one sees Chama-El Rio Member, Tesuque Formation, in the valley floor, with a prominent ash bed.
 Beyond are hills of Ojo Caliente Member, with a fault on their western side.
 This fault is thrown down to the west.
 We saw a closer view of this area in the last chapter.
-In the distance in the second frame is Sierra Negra.
+In the distance just to the right of the escarpment is Sierra Negra.

-On the boundary of the third and fourth frames, beyond the hills of Ojo Caliente Member, are ridges cored with basalt dikes.
-These appear to be the same age and composition as the Lobato Mesa Formation, and point to an eruptive center to the east that is now completely eroded away.
+To the east, beyond the hills of Ojo Caliente Member, are ridges cored with basalt dikes.
+These appear to be the same age and composition as the Lobato Mesa Formation, and point to an eruptive center to the east that is now almost completely eroded away.

-The plateau in the fourth through sixth frame looks like a basalt plateau thrown down by a fault, but the geologic map has it underlain by Santa Fe sediments and shows no fault.
+The plateau to the right looks like a basalt plateau thrown down by a fault, but the geologic map has it underlain by Santa Fe sediments and shows no fault.
 It looks like an erosional surface, left over from a time when the Rio Grande had not cut down nearly as deeply as it now does.
 It must be quite an ancient surface given its height above the current river level; I won’t even venture a guess.

-The final frame shows La Sotella, a remnant of an ancient shield volcano of the Lobato Mesa Formation.
-The lower plateau at the right side of the next to last frame is a separate flow, thrown down by a fault.La Sotella is made up of numerous thin flows, which unfortunately barely show up in this lighting.
+At far right is La Sotella, a remnant of an ancient shield volcano of the Lobato Mesa Formation.
+The lower plateau just beyond La Sotella to its left is a separate flow, thrown down by a fault.La Sotella is made up of numerous thin flows, which unfortunately barely show up in this lighting.